• Skip to primary navigation

 • Collecting Silver Age X-Men – Uncanny X-Men (1963) #1-93 & The Hidden Years

-• Omnibus – premium oversize hardcovers
+• Omnibus – Premium color reprints in oversize hardcovers

-• Epic Collections – comprehensive color paperback collections of an entire title or character
+• Epic Collections – Comprehensive color paperback collections of an entire title or character

 Want to read these stories right now in digital format on Marvel Unlimited?
 See Uncanny X-Men (1963) and X-Men: The Hidden Years (1999)